Create a Complex Reactor Script

 withlocation

-set to some coordinates outside the country to simulate a misguided item or one that has been stolen.
-See the Locations page in the API Reference for details._exported
+set to some coordinates outside the country to simulate a misguided item or one that's been stolen.
+For details, see the Locations page in the API Reference._exported

 withcustomFields.destinationCountry